WinterAxis/ESV-MD-Bible/The_Bible_esv/60_1_Peter/1_Pet_2.md

 He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.

 ###### 25
-For you were straying like sheep, but have now returned to the Shepherd and Overseer of your souls. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For you were straying like sheep, but have now returned to the Shepherd and Overseer of your souls.

 ***